Energia Medical LLC

 How Vibration Stimulates Proprioceptors and Motor Pathways

-Proprioception depends on constant afferent feedback from muscle spindles, Golgi tendon organs (GTOs), joint mechanoreceptors, and cutaneous sensors.
-Injury, pain, immobilization, deconditioning, or neuropathy can significantly diminish this sensory input, resulting in delayed muscle firing, impaired balance, and dysfunctional movement patterns.
-WBV addresses these deficits through rapid mechanical oscillation that stimulates key sensory receptors involved in neuromuscular control.
+Effective neuromuscular control depends on continuous afferent feedback from muscle spindles, Golgi tendon organs, joint mechanoreceptors, and cutaneous receptors.
+Injury, immobilization, neuropathy, and aging blunt this sensory feedback loop, contributing to delayed muscle activation, impaired balance reactions, and inefficient movement strategies.
+Whole-body vibration (WBV) addresses these deficits through rapid mechanical oscillations that directly stimulate proprioceptive receptors and enhance sensory-motor integration.

 Muscle Spindles: Primary Sensors for Proprioceptive Feedback